 - Undertake essential watering and feeding of animals.
 Situations involving animal welfare are automatically exempt provided measures have been put in place to prevent the ignition of a fire;

-- Operate frontend loaders, excavators and bulldozers in metropolitan areas free from dry or flammable vegetation;
+- Operate frontend loaders, excavators and bulldozers in metropolitan areas free of dry or flammable vegetation;

-- Conduct operations with a FESA exemption under 22C of the Bush Fires Act 1954 in accordance with conditions outlined within the exemption;
+- Conduct operations with a DFES exemption under 22C of the Bush Fires Act 1954 in accordance with conditions outlined within the exemption;

 - Smoking is permitted provided cigarette and cigars a properly extinguished and disposed of.
 Disposing of cigarette butts from a vehicle normally attracts a $5,000 fine during limited burning periods and increases up to $25,000 during a Total Fire Ban.

 Fines of up to $25,000 or imprisonment apply for offences relating to Total Fire Bans.
 Exemptions through may be granted for essential community services provided criteria is met, for more details contact FESA.

 Information on Total Fire Bans and Activation is Available: